llebout/hyper-async-std/README.md

 # hyper-async-std

-Attempt at using hyper with the async-std runtime.
+Attempt at using hyper with the async-std runtime and **only the async-std runtime**. tokio is included only to construct the AsyncRead and AsyncWrite traits compat layer.

 This is currently accomplished using the hyper's executor agnostic traits and tokio-compat with this PR: